What Happens When You Think You Have Marriage Figured Out at 17?

 Today, Eric and his wife Deborah run Real Talk Consultants, offering marriage coaching, a weekly radio show on Blog Talk Radio (Tuesdays at 6:30 PM), and seminars across the country.
 He's the author of "Real Talk to Make Another Man" (available on Amazon).

-But more importantly, he's a living testimony that God can redeem your failures and use them for His glory.
+More importantly, he's a living testimony that God can redeem your failures and use them for His glory.
 If you're struggling in your marriage today—if you're a man who feels like you keep making the same mistakes—Eric's story will remind you that transformation is possible when you stop choosing based on flesh and start following God's direction.

 Even after all his success, Eric admits he still struggles with fear of failure and the unknown.
 But that's the point—we're all works in progress.
 What matters is having the right men around you to hold you accountable and push you forward.